 ____ Keep your scheduled visitation times with your children.

 Even though your divorce is finalized, it may take a while for you to adjust to your new life.
-If you would like more information about what to do after your divorce is finalized.
-The good news is that there are many attorneys in your area with the dissolution experience you may need.
+After reading through this article, you likely want more information about what to do after your divorce is finalized.
+The good news is that there are many divorce attorneys in your area with the dissolution experience you may need.
 Start today with a free case review from an experienced attorney.